update your settings

 Budget travellers will find a safe haven in this spotless guesthouse.
-It has five rooms with new furnishings, TV and shared bathroom in a huge villa.
-There is plenty of privacy and lots of space to spread out.
+It has five spacious rooms with new furnishings, TV and shared bathroom in a huge villa.
+It gets busy with groups so book ahead if possible...

 Has 12 rooms in two buildings, which can be combined into apartments.
 It’s quite cosy and comfortable with decent beds and big couches, and all the rooms have a balcony.
 The caretakers speak only Armenian and Russian.